Welcome to the Clan MacFarlane Worldwide, Inc. Genealogy Team

 I have been researching MacFarlane genealogy since 1968 when my grandfather turned over his genealogy collection, built up over his lifetime, to me.
 As he was a first cousin once removed to James Macfarlane, the author of the History of Clan MacFarlane (1922), it was quite an extensive trove of material.
 Over the decades, while researching our chiefs, I have greatly expanded my grandfather’s collection to include such items as James Macfarlane’s notes and drafts for the (unpublished) second volume of his History (tracing the MacFarlane cadet houses).

-From 1980 to 1990 I served as the Vice President of Genealogy for the International Clan MacFarlane Society during which time I focused on finding the heir to our chiefs.
-Following that, I began work on three manuscripts: The Scots Nobility, The House of Lennox, and The barons of Arrochar and their cadets, while continuing to research our chiefs in conjunction with Elizabeth Macfarlane, my successor (1991 to 2009) as genealogist at the International Clan MacFarlane Society.
+From 1980 to 1990 I served as the Vice President of Genealogy for the Clan MacFarlane Society during which time I focused on finding the heir to our chiefs.
+Following that, I began work on three manuscripts: The Scots Nobility, The House of Lennox, and The Barons of Arrochar and Their Cadets, while continuing to research our chiefs in conjunction with Elizabeth Macfarlane, my successor (1991 to 2009) as genealogist at the Clan MacFarlane Society.

 Currently, most of my free time is spent on the day-to-day administration of the largest MacFarlane DNA project in the world hosted by FamilyTreeDNA.com (FTDNA) which is the oldest and largest commercial genetic genealogy lab in the world.
-Andrew Macfarlane and Mary Helen Haines serve as co-administrators of the project along with Terry Barton, the project’s Founder.
-Elizabeth Macfarlane is our Administrator Emerita.
+Andrew Macfarlane and Mary Helen Haines serve as co-administrators of the project along with several others.

-FTDNA has the world’s largest yDNA (direct male line ancestry) and mtDNA (direct female line ancestry) database and tests more yDNA markers and mtDNA makers than any other lab in the world, and now they also test autosomal block DNA (the DNA found between the other two).
+FTDNA has the world’s largest yDNA (direct male line ancestry) and mtDNA (direct female line ancestry) database and tests more yDNA markers and mtDNA makers than any other lab in the world.
+They also test autosomal block DNA (the DNA found between the other two).
 If you have reached the end of the paper trail for any particular ancestor you should try genetic genealogy.
 Come visit us at: